dboyko-qa/diploma_project/README.md

 bsAccessKey=
 ```
 Default values are set for parameters for local run.\
-All sensitive data can be set by system variables.
+All build parameters can be set either in .properties files or by system properties.
 In this project no sensitive data is stored in GitHub, but set as
 system variables for Gradle build.

 Possible combinations of test run profiles: